the-human-colossus-foundation/oca-spec/contributing.md

 ### Intellectual Property

-This repository is licensed under an [Apache 2 License](LICENSE).
+This repository is licensed under an [EUPL-1.2](LICENSE).
 It is protected by a [Developer Certificate of Origin](https://developercertificate.org/) on every commit.
-This means that any contributions you make must be licensed in an Apache-2-compatible way, and must be free from patent encumbrances or additional terms and conditions.
+This means that any contributions you make must be licensed in an EUPL-1.2-compatible way, and must be free from patent encumbrances or additional terms and conditions.
 By raising a PR, you certify that this is the case for your contribution.